Theater Arts Major, '06

 “Castleton was a nurturing environment that allowed me to discover and develop many skills,” she said.

-Martin graduated from Castleton in December of 2006 with a Bachelor of Arts in Theatre with a concentration in Acting and Directing and a minor in English.
+Martin graduated from Castleton in December of 2006 with a Bachelor of Arts in Theater with a concentration in Acting and Directing and a minor in English.
 She went on to audition for her Masters of Fine Arts at the University of Alabama and received a full scholarship at the Alabama Shakespeare Festival for Professional Actors Training.

 Although she has ventured far from the Green Mountains, Martin cannot be torn from the arts.
 Today, she is living in Chicago working as a theater director.